jublanco/bds-keycloak-poc/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## NextAuth.js

+This project use [NextAuth.js](https://next-auth.js.org/getting-started/introduction) for mor information put in the link.
+To agregate a new signin put the provider in the file `src/page/api/auth/[...nextauth].js` as shown in provider on the page from [NextAuth.js](https://next-auth.js.org/providers/)